Alas, poor Album! I knew him, or: How I learned to stop worrying and love Spotify

 It’s all but official.
 The end of the album era is upon us and there seems to be little that can

-be done to hasten its decline.
+be done to avert its decline.
 Renewed interest in vinyl records provides only a small blip on

 the radar, a small uptick set against a downward sales trajectory that shows no sign of abating.